Skip to Main Content

 • Insurance coverage is different for every health plan and each location accepts different plans.
 Please check with the clinic staff at your care location to verify your coverage.

-• You can pay out of pocket if your policy doesn’t cover weight loss surgery or only covers part of the cost.
+• You can pay out of pocket if your policy doesn’t cover bariatric weight loss surgery or only covers part of the cost.
 We offer a special rate for self-pay patients.
 You also can obtain financing through one of several companies that allow you to pay over time with a weight loss surgery payment plan.
 (Please note: Virginia Mason Franciscan Health is not contracted with Care Credit.)

-• While all insurance companies differ, many look for similar criteria when deciding whether to approve weight loss surgery.
+• While all insurance companies differ, many look for similar criteria when deciding whether to approve bariatric weight loss surgery.
 Some (but not all) of the things they may look for include:

 • Documentation that you have a BMI of 40 or above